 Keep in mind that every aftermarket scan tool is different.
 An $800 scanner will not have the same features and capabilities as one that costs five times as much.
 In some cases, you are paying extra for color graphics, a larger display or more built-in features, rather than add-ons, etc. So you have to shop and compare carefully to see exactly what you are getting.

-In recent years, various vendors have developed software that allows an inexpensive Palm Pilot, Windows CE-based personal digital assistant (PDA), Pocket PC, tablet PC or even a smart cell phone to function as a scan tool.
+In recent years, various vendors have developed software and apps that allow your desktop PC, laptop PC, tablet or smart phone to function as a plug-in or wireless scan tool.
 The sophistication of the software varies greatly as does its usefulness as a diagnostic tool.

-The simplest and cheapest packages that sell for a hundred dollars or less essentially give you the ability to plug a hand held device into the diagnostic connector on a 1996 or newer vehicle and use it as a code reader to display and clear generic OBD II fault codes.
+The simplest and cheapest packages give you the ability to use your computer or mobile device to communicate with the OBD II diagnostic connector on a 1996 or newer vehicles and use it as a code reader to display and clear generic OBD II fault codes.
 The better packages include enhanced codes for specific vehicle applications, and also may include the ability to display various PIDs such as sensor voltages, switch status and so on.
 The best software also includes graphics for displaying sensor voltages and other data.

-All of these devices require an interface cable or wireless connection to link the tool to the vehicle.
+Some scan tool software and apps require an interface cable or wireless connection to link your computer or device to the vehicle.
 In some cases, the software supplier provides the software at no charge but requires you to purchase the cable.
 The software, by itself, is useless without the cable or wireless connector to link the tool to your car.
 If you are resourceful and want to save a few bucks, there are numerous sources on the Internet where you can buy interface cables separately, or kits or plans to build your own cables.